 Author: Alex Banayan

 “The Third Door” was the result of an 18-year-old’s five-year adventure tracking down the world’s most successful businessmen and superstars to figure out how they successfully launched their incredible careers.
-You will be gripped by the daring tales author Alex Banayan recounts, including how he hacked shareholder meetings, chased celebrities through grocery stores, and danced with some of the greatest dancers of all time.
+You will be gripped by the daring tales author Alex Banayan recounts, including how he hacked shareholder meetings, chased celebrities through grocery stores, and danced with some of the most incredible dancers of all time.

 In all his wild adventures, he learned that the one thing all of these people had in common is that they took the “third door”—they did not wait in line, and they did not buy their way into the “nightclub” of success—they barged their way in through hard work and determination.

-Learn how to build a network when you’re just beginning, how to best approach someone online, and find out how to bounce back from rejection from some of the greatest minds in the country.
+Learn how to build a network when you’re just beginning, how to best approach, someone online, and find out how to bounce back from rejection from some of the greatest minds in the country.